WireMock-Net/WireMock.Net/README.md

 ## Key Features
 * HTTP response stubbing, matchable on URL/Path, headers, cookies and body content patterns
+* Library can be used in unit tests and integration tests
-* Runs in unit tests, as a standalone process, as windows service, as Azure or IIS or as docker
+* Runs as a standalone process, as windows service, as Azure/IIS or as docker
 * Configurable via a fluent DotNet API, JSON files and JSON over HTTP
 * Record/playback of stubs (proxying)
 * Per-request conditional proxying
 * Stateful behaviour simulation
 * Response templating / transformation using Handlebars and extensions
+* Can be used locally or in CI/CD scenarios.

 ## Info
 | | |